 NRI has established a defined contribution pension system and a retirement allowance system as our defined-benefit system.
 The allowance for employee retirement benefits will fluctuate according to changes in the amount of retirement benefit obligations and pension plan assets.

-Retirement benefit obligations are calculated using a number of assumptions and estimates, such as employment termination trends and discount rates.
+Retirement benefit obligations are calculated using several assumptions and estimates, such as employment termination trends and discount rates.
 A change in any of these factors could change the amount.
-Meanwhile, pension plan assets fluctuate according to trends in the stock market and interest rates.
+Meanwhile, pension plan assets fluctuate according to interest rates.
 Moreover, if any change in the pension plan is adopted, it could affect the liabilities of retirement benefit obligations.

 ⑦ Risks Concerning Lawsuits

 On April 30, 2015, NRI was served notice of a lawsuit brought against it by Japan Post Information Technology Co., Ltd, which is currently in litigation.

 The lawsuit states that Japan Post Information Technology, when transferring its communication network that connects nationwide postal offices over to a new communication line, placed an order, to procure communication line service and related maintenance operations from Softbank Group Corp., and an order for network transfer management and streamlining services from NRI.
 The suit alleges that Japan Post Information Technology was harmed by delays in the transfer over to the new communication lines and is seeking a joint payment of 16,150 million yen..

 Depending on the outcome of this litigation, NRI’s business performance may be adversely impacted.